DaFuqs/Spectrum/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A concise description of what you expected to happen.

+**Mod version**
+Which version of the mod are you currently using?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.